1997-2001 Honda CR250 – Radiator Service & Repair

 4 - Inspect Your Radiator For Damage

-Inspect the radiator body for any obvious damage like cracks, huge dents, or bent mounting tabs.
+Inspect the radiator body for any apparent damage like cracks, huge dents, or bent mounting tabs.

 Mine took a hit to the lower right, and the sides have been pushed in.
 There isn’t much I can do about the sides, but I can bend that mounting tab back into place.
 After some percussive maintenance, it’s time for testing.